 - Put oil about 2 cm (1 inch) high in a pan and heat it to 170C (335F).
 Dip the sweet potato in the batter and put them in the pan.

-- Place them on a cooling rack to drip excess oil.
+- Place them on a wire rack or paper towels to drip excess oil.

 - Dilute mentsuyu (noodle soup) with water according to the bottle instructions and add daikon oroshi.